SanttuSi/IoTSimulation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is an example of how Vagrant could be used to test IoT based blockchain applications.
-The project can be used to create a variable amount of simulated IoT devices in a private ethereum network.
-These IoT devices are by default configured to install and run the Geth client in a private blockchain.
+This project is a tool that could be used to test blockchain-enabled IoT applications.
+The project can be used to create a variable amount of simulated IoT devices.
+These IoT devices run Ubuntu by default and have 1GB of ram, with the CPU executioncap set to 10%.
+The paramters of the devices are configurable.
-Here is a nutshell of what the project does:
+Here is a nutshell of what the tool does:
-* Generate ethereum private keys for each node
+* Download and ubdate ubuntu/bionic64 and then package it to a base box in VirtualBox
-* Generate wallet addresses based on these keys
+* Generate a Vagrantfile based on the template files that are provided by the developer
-* Generate genesis block (using ethhash) which has funds for each of these wallets
-* Use vagrant to generate IoT devices with VirtualBox that run the Geth  client on the private chain
+* Use vagrant to generate IoT devices based on this generated Vagrantfile

 <p align="right">(<a href="#readme-top">back to top</a>)</p>